renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/index.md

 ![PR-Insight Tools](https://khulnasoft.com/images/pr_insight/diagram-v0.9.png)

-Check out the [PR Compression strategy](core-abilities/index.md) page for more details on how we convert a code diff to a manageable LLM prompt
+Check out the [core abilities](core-abilities/index.md) page for a comprehensive overview of the variety of core abilities used by PR-Insight.